Kimberly Tate

 Profile

-Kimberly Serrano Tate (she/they/we) is an architectural designer, embodied design researcher–practitioner, and culture builder whose work bridges Leyte, Philippines and Lenapehoking/Brooklyn, New York.
-Her interdisciplinary practice explores how material research, somatic knowledge, and community co-design can nurture belonging, expand cultural imagination, and advance design justice across homeland–diaspora contexts.
+Kimberly Serrano Tate (she/they/we) is an architectural designer, embodied design researcher–practitioner, educator, and culture builder whose work bridges Leyte, Philippines and Lenapehoking/Brooklyn, New York.
+Her interdisciplinary practice explores how material knowledge, somatic inquiry, play, and community co-design can cultivate belonging, expand cultural imagination, and advance more just and regenerative approaches to design across homeland–diaspora contexts.

-Her movement experiment DANCITECTURE uses contemplative somatic inquiry and collective ritual within improvised tape labyrinths to honor ancestors, acknowledge collective grief, transmute shame, and restore joy.
-She has created programs with Little Manila Queens Bayanihan Arts, Walang Hiya NYC, Moving Rasa, and other community-based organizations across New York and the Philippines.
+Tate is also the creator of DANCITECTURE, a movement-based design practice that uses contemplative somatic inquiry, collective ritual, and improvised spatial environments to explore embodied intelligence, memory, grief, joy, and belonging.
+Her collaborative work has included programs with NAPISEV (National Organization of Asians and Pacific Islanders Ending Sexual Violence), Little Manila Queens Bayanihan Arts, Walang Hiya NYC, Moving Rasa, and other community-based organizations in New York and the Philippines.

 Degrees Held